sunitparekh/sunitblog/data/sunitblog/pages/about.md

 # About Me

+## Application Developer

-Polygot **Application Developer** from ThoughtWorks, India.
-Expertise in software development on Java, Ruby & Scala platforms.
-Specialized in developing complex enterprise applications and large-scale websites, with hands on experience .
-Along with solution architect expertise, I have been practicing and coaching, agile practices like TDD, Refactoring, Continuous Integration and Continuous Delivery.
+Sunit is a polygot Application Developer from ThoughtWorks, India.
+His experience includes using Java, Ruby and Scala to develop complex enterprise applications and large-scale websites.
+Apart from architecting solutions, he also helps coach clients on agile practices like TDD, Refactoring, Continuous Integration and Continuous Delivery.

-Always eager to learn and pickup new technology and solve complex business problems using modern technology stacks.
-My recent experience on **Scala** platform with **Play Framework** with **mongoDB** has been amazing.
-Also we took responsive design to next level with implementing responsive images.

-### Open-source projects

-- **[Data Anonyization](http://sunitparekh.github.io/data-anonymization/)** tool helps to build anonymized production data dump to use for performance and security testing, debugging production issues and development purpose.
-- **[soupCMS](http://www.soupcms.com)** is unObtrusive & light-weight CMS framework building using Ruby.
+He is passionate about learning new technologies and using them to solve complex business problems.
+He has contributed to 2 Open Source projects - **[Data Anonyization](http://sunitparekh.github.io/data-anonymization/)** a tool that builds anonymized production data to use for performance and security testing, debugging production issues and development purposes, and **[soupCMS](http://www.soupcms.com)** an unobtrusive and light-weight CMS framework build using Ruby.